 It’s like a law of nature that superior coordinates – top, right, front – are associated with the male, and inferior coordinates – bottom, left, back – with the female.
 These distinctions are near-universal and present in almost all cultures.
 Before we turn to a host of examples to illustrate these associations between space and gender, note that the distinctions we will discuss (between top and bottom, male and female, public and private, et cetera) all rely on dichotomous thinking.
 Such thinking reinforces and reproduces the many binaries – the gender binary being the primary example – that shape how we conceive the world.

-While we argue that the gender construct is central to how we understand even abstract concepts, we do not suggest that this is natural.
+While we argue that the gender construct is central to how we understand abstract concepts like space, we do not suggest that this is natural.
 In many places, a binary gender structure was enforced by colonial powers.
 In North America, where over a hundred tribes recognised more than two genders, some having as many as six, colonisers sought to exterminate these gender structures.
 Similarly, before colonisation, many African countries did not see gender as a binary in the way that their European colonisers did, where for instance the Dagaaba people (present-day Ghana) assigned gender based on energy, not on anatomy.